 There are also extra services available for higher AUM costs.
-If I hold $100,000 with Betterment and am willing to pay 0.40% AUM, then I can get an annual call with a team of Certified Financial Planners (CFPs) and other financial experts; or I can pay 0.50% AUM and I get unlimited calls with this team.
+If I hold $100,000 with Betterment and am willing to pay 0.40% AUM, then I can get unlimited phone calls with a team of Certified Financial Planners (CFPs).

 For example, if I held $1,000,000 with Betterment and wanted to pay $4,000 rather than $2,500 annually, then I could get access to a team of credentialed advisers.
 This arrangement could be worth the cost if the advice is sound and personalized as planning fees can be expensive.

 In the past, the company's fees ranged from .15% to .35% of assets under management, depending on the size of my portfolio.
 The exception to this general rule was the portfolio valued at less than $10,000 without automatic deposits of $100 or more; in this situation, a $3 monthly fee was incurred and assessed on a quarterly basis.
 Fortunately, this fee has been erased, making Betterment (in terms of comparable fees) more attractive for the small or beginning investor than before.